Aonodensetsu/prev_gen/README.md

 ## Big changes from v5 to v6!
 This repository contains the v6 release candidate version of the code.
 Check out the [migration](MIGRATION6.md) guide before upgrading.
-v6 will be released to PyPi after more testing and after an upstream update.
+v6 will be released to PyPi after final testing.

 # Usage:
 1. `pip install prev_gen`